Philco Model 4654 Predicta Television (1958)

 How, you might ask, do you test voltages on a tube whose socket is hidden under the bottom of a PC board?
 The answer is to use a tube extender, which exposes the tube pins above the chassis.
 The next photo shows the 6AW8A tube plugged into a blue extender on the bottom right of the PC board.
 Extenders for other tube types are also shown on the workbench, including a homebrew extender that I made years ago when restoring my Hallicrafters SX-28 communications receiver.

-The voltage check quickly showed almost no voltage on either of the tube's plates, where high voltage is expected.
-Appealing again to the rec.antiques.radio+phono newsgroup for advice, I got this amazingly prescient reply from Bonita Geniac.
+The voltage check showed almost no voltage on either of the 6AW8A tube's plates, where high voltage is expected.
+Asking the rec.antiques.radio+phono newsgroup for advice, I got this prescient reply from Bonita Geniac.

 The problem seems to be very low B+ feeding to the 6AW8.
 The brown lead